Mediterranean baked zucchini stuffed with ricotta cheese. A tasty vegetarian main meal or side dish with tips to avoid them going soggy.

 Leave the flesh aside and then chop it up roughly.

-How to Fix Soggy Zucchini
+How Can I Fix Soggy Zucchini?

-As I mention above, there are 3 simple tips to avoid any soggy zucchini.
+As I mention above, there are 3 simple tips to avoid any soggy stuffed zucchini.
 It's best to fix it from the beginning before the baking!

 Ensure that the flesh is chopped but squeezed out of as much of its water as possible first before adding to that mixing bowl.